taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 - `structure.memory_allocate_info.host_write`: True if the host needs to write to the allocated memory.
 - `structure.memory_allocate_info.host_read`: True if the host needs to read from the allocated memory.
 - `structure.memory_allocate_info.export_sharing`: True if the memory allocation needs to be exported to other backends (e.g., from Vulkan to CUDA).
 - `structure.memory_allocate_info.usage`: All possible usage of this memory allocation.
-In most of the cases, `bit_field.memory_usage.storage` is enough.
+In most cases, `bit_field.memory_usage.storage` is enough.

 `structure.memory_slice`